-While it is not mandatory to see Advance Assurance before submitting an EIS Compliance statement on completion of funding, it is highly recommended for two reasons.
+While it is not mandatory to seek Advance Assurance before submitting an EIS Compliance statement on completion of funding, it is highly recommended for two reasons.

-1) Because by the quantum of information which must be submitted together with an EIS compliance statement, once investments have been made and shares issued, is significantly reduced
+- The quantum of information which must be submitted together with an EIS compliance statement when seeking Advance Assurance means that, once investments have been made and shares issued, the process is to providing investors with the proof of EIS qualification and the time associated is significantly reduced

-- Have the investors ready – up until a few years ago; you would be able to make an EIS AA application in advance of raising funds.
+- Have the investors ready – Up until a few years ago; you would be able to make an EIS AA application in advance of raising funds.
 Unfortunately, that resulted in a large number of businesses applying for assurance on a ‘just in case’ basis which put significant weight on HMRC resources and increased the length of time in processing applications.
-Consequently, HMRC now requires that you can provide details of at least one of the investors that will be seeking EIS relief in your existing funding round and provide details of an ‘agent,’ e.g. an adviser who’s primary engagement is to support in raising investment.
-It can feel like putting the cart before the horse.
-Still, those businesses that have taken sufficient time to go through the planning process have a credible investment thesis and can identify the best investors for their proposition are more likely to receive early interest from investors anyway.
+Consequently, HMRC will grant advance assurance where the company specifies the individual(s), fund manager(s), or other funder(s) who are anticipated to make the investment.

 Despite the current conditions, equity deals are still taking place and provide a vital source of capital to growing businesses.
 However, at the same time, investors are aware that some funding is required for working capital; the purpose of investment must remain for value creation and growth, i.e. not survival.
 Therefore, businesses who plan to seek equity investment and believe they may qualify for EIS are encouraged to continue to apply for Advance Assurance during this time.
 Albeit, we would expect that, given the other Government schemes ongoing, that response times may vary.